Saturday, March 31, 2007

 Paul ("The Comedy Tornado") Venier's Top Ten Favorite TV Shows

-The Passionate Moviegoer's Article, "Lemon, Kovacs And Quine" It talks about Jack Lemon and Ernie Kovacs working on Richard Quine's films together.
-Its a great piece.
+The Passionate Moviegoer's Article, "Lemon, Kovacs And Quine".
+It talks about Jack Lemon and Ernie Kovacs working on Richard Quine's films together.
+It's a great piece.

 I also found an interesting post about "The Song Of The Nairobi Trio" which talks about the song under another title besides "Solfeggio," which was something I had not been aware of.
+(ED.
+NOTE 7/29/2010-THIS LINK NO LONGER WORKS)

 That's all for today.
 Its been real folks.